Richard Williams (tennis coach): Personal life

 Born in Shreveport, Louisiana, to a family of sharecroppers, Richard Williams had childhood experiences with racism.
 He has been open about his difficult childhood and experiences with racism and has credited his faith as a source of strength throughout each season of his life.

-He had nine children, including Venus and Serena.
+Williams has nine children, including Venus and Serena.
+He also had four stepdaughters from his first two marriages.

 Prior to meeting his future wife Oracene Price in the 1970s, Williams moved to Saginaw, Michigan, then California, and met his first wife Betty Johnson.
 Johnson and Williams married in 1965 and had five children who were raised alongside Betty's other daughter.
 Williams and Johnson divorced in 1973.

 In 1979, he met Oracene "Brandy" Price, who had three daughters from a previous relationship in California, and they married in 1980.
 They had two daughters, Venus (born June 17, 1980) and Serena (born September 26, 1981), both of whom would become tennis champions.
 The family resided in Compton, California.
-Williams and Oracene divorced in 2002.
+Williams and Oracene divorced in 2002; his eldest stepdaughter Yetunde was murdered the following year.

 Williams then met ex-stripper Lakeisha Juanita Graham, and they married in 2010.
 They have a son.
 They separated in 2017, with divorce proceedings being terminated in 2024 after he failed to show up to court.
 Williams wants to end the marriage but has not been able to complete the legal procedures.

 Williams also has a son from a relationship outside his marriages.

 He authored two books: Black and White: The Way I See It, a memoir published in 2014, and Richard Williams: Tennis and Race in the United States, a study of race and tennis that was published in 2020.
 He has also been the subject of several documentaries and has been featured in various media outlets.
 However, in July 2016, Williams suffered a stroke.
 At the time his third wife, Lakeisha Williams, stated that his condition was stable.
 In 2022, Williams was reported to have had two strokes.